quicwg/base-drafts/draft-ietf-quic-tls.md

 keys.
 Separately, as TLS starts using keys at a given encryption level, TLS indicates to QUIC that it is now reading or writing with keys at that encryption level.
-These events are not asynchronous; they always occur immediately after TLS is provided with new handshake octets, or after TLS produces handshake octets.
+These events are not asynchronous; they always occur immediately after TLS is provided with new handshake bytes, or after TLS produces handshake bytes.

 If 0-RTT is possible, it is ready after the client sends a TLS ClientHello message or the server receives that message.
-After providing a QUIC client with the first handshake octets, the TLS stack might signal the change to 0-RTT keys.
-On the server, after receiving handshake octets that contain a ClientHello message, a TLS server might signal that 0-RTT keys are available.
+After providing a QUIC client with the first handshake bytes, the TLS stack might signal the change to 0-RTT keys.
+On the server, after receiving handshake bytes that contain a ClientHello message, a TLS server might signal that 0-RTT keys are available.

 Although TLS only uses one encryption level at a time, QUIC may use more than